 Another doesn't identify with the gender they were assigned at birth, and finds that penetrating somebody or being penetrated causes distress and gender dysphoria.

 Finally, a friend who is a wheelchair user is often asked, "How do you have sex?", or on several occasions, the far less sensitive, "Does your penis still work?".
-For questions like this, he always has his go-to answer: If the only way you can think of to please a woman is repeatedly sticking your penis in her, then I feel sorry for her.
+For questions like this, he always has his go-to answer: If the only way you can think of to please a woman is only using a penis, then you're missing out on so much more.

 That line has gotten many drinks bought for him.